Collaborative Chinese Text Recognition with Personalized Federated Learning: Experiments

 \end{itemize}

-Table~\ref{9client} shows the personalized performance of the nine-client setting.
 Table~\ref{9client} shows that pFedCR still maintains the best personalized performance in the setting of nine clients.
-Each participating client in collaborative learning has greatly improved performance.
+Each client in collaborative learning has greatly improved performance.
 Compared with not conducting federated learning, pFedCR can improve the average performance by 18.63\%.
-Compared with the existing best personalized methods, pFedCR improves the average performance by 5.7\%.
+Compared with the existing best personalized FL methods, pFedCR improves the average performance by 5.7\%.

 In Figure~\ref{gener}, the cross-client generalization performance of different models in the nine-client setting is shown.
 We present the performance of personalized models obtained by four different methods across all clients.
 The darker the color, the worse the performance.
 It can be seen that \textbf{1)} when not conducting federated learning, the model can only perform well in clients with the same data distribution, while it completely fails in other distributions.
-On the contrary, when conducting personalized federated learning, the personalized model of each client not only improves its local performance but also significantly improves its performance in handling other distribution data. \textbf{2)} Among several personalized federated learning methods, pFedCR not only achieves the best personalized performance but also achieves the best performance in handling cross-client data.
+On the contrary, when conducting pFL, the personalized model of each client not only improves its local performance but also significantly improves its performance in handling other distribution data. \textbf{2)} Among several pFL methods, pFedCR not only achieves the best personalized performance but also achieves the best performance in handling cross-client data.